raspdevpy/ccdoc/guide/Server/getServerInvite.md

 # $getServerInvite

-creates an invite link to this server
+Creates an invite link to the current server.

 ## Usage